dave-msk/merak/README.md

   -s SEP, --sep SEP  Module layer separator, must be Python identifier.
                      Defaults to '_'
-  -f, --force        Force overwrite if target path exists
+  -f, --force        Force overwrite if target path exists --py-cmd PY_CMD    Python interpreter to be used for building Cython
+                     package.
+Defaults to value of environment variable "PYTHON_CMD", or "python" if "PYTHON_CMD" not specified.
 ```

 ## Example